gshubham96/projectROV/README.md

-# OSUUV[^1]
+# OSUUV - Open Source Unmanned Underwater Vehicle[^1]

 ## Introduction

-ProjectROV is an initiative to design an open source semi-professional grade ROV that can be readily made under the price cap of INR 50,000 or USD 800.
+OSUUV is an initiative to design an open source semi-professional grade ROV that can be readily made under the price cap of INR 50,000 or USD 800.
 ProjectROV has the following design objectives:

 1. Implement and improve OS software systems when available, develop custom OS solutions where necessary
 2. Maximize the use of commercially available, mass-produced components for ROV Design